-If you look back at the second stage of the primary alcohol reaction, you will see that an oxygen "slotted in" between the carbon and the hydrogen in the aldehyde group to produce the carboxylic acid.
-In this case, there is no such hydrogen - and the reaction has nowhere further to go.
+If you look back at the second stage of the primary alcohol reaction, you will see that an oxygen "slotted in" between the carbon and the hydrogen in the aldehyde group to produce

 Tertiary alcohols

 Tertiary alcohols aren't oxidised by acidified sodium or potassium dichromate(VI) solution.
 There is no reaction whatsoever.